-By designing with data and user feedback, I improve customer experiences through visual design as well as implementing new processes, systems, and standards.
-As a small company with close relationships to its customers and clients, I am excited by the breadth of knowledge I learned in every area of the business to create designs centered around the customer.
+By designing with user feedback and data, I improve customer shopping experiences through visual design as well as implementing new processes, systems, and standards.
+As a company with close relationships to its customers, I gained a breadth of knowledge in every area of the business to create designs centered around the customer.

-Below is the design process for a section of the website, the online store.
+Below is the design process for the online store.
 Check out my email marketing portfolio for a sampling of customer journeys and how I grew email list sign-ups.
 To see how I increased website traffic and conversion rate, view my SEO portfolio.

-I created the current store design using the foundation of a BigCommerce theme.
 The process of preparing pages to receive customers was an undertaking for our small team.
-To launch, Version 1 of the store went live with the basics in place and the goal of making continuous improvements.
+To launch, Version 1.0 of the store went live with the basics in place and the goal of making continuous improvements.

-After launch and gaining traction, I analyzed sale and traffic patterns across different product categories to determine what to strengthen first to improve conversion rate and organic traffic, keyword rankings, store navigation, and customer satisfaction.
+After launch and gaining traction, I analyzed sale and traffic patterns across product categories to determine what to strengthen first to improve conversion rate and organic traffic, keyword rankings, ease of use, and customer satisfaction.

-I noticed that certain categories like Clearance attracted more traffic than others.
-The “sea of products” on the home page wasn’t effective at giving customers direction.
-My first goal was to improve user flow from the landing page with an approach that would help them find what they are looking for while placing higher value categories front and center.
+My first goal was to improve user flow from the landing page with an approach that would help customers find what they are looking for while placing higher value categories front and center.

 When writing content for store product pages and categories I always perform keyword and competitor research to determine action that helps customers.
 Volume, opportunity, and difficulty are all considered.

-Above is a persona for a unique customer in the online store.
-When designing features, promotions, and emails I think about customers like Sarah.
+Above is a persona for a unique customer in the online store based on customer feedback.
+When designing web features, emails, and promotions I think about customers like Sarah.

 Pictured are a few wireframes showing updates for the main landing page as well as improvements to main and sub categories.

 Using written content and a list of ideas, I created wireframes for the store home and category pages and explained my analysis and suggested approach.
-I was sure to include some re-usable elements for consistency and speed of development.
+I was sure to include some reusable elements for consistency and development speed.

 Afterwards, a few modifications were implemented before approval and starting the visual design.

-NatureScapes also offers nature photography workshops and tours to premier destinations around the world.
-If a photographer would like to learn new skills alongside a professional, attending a workshop or tour at a location tailored to their interests is an excellent learning experience.
+NatureScapes offers nature photography workshops and tours to premier destinations around the world.
+If a photographer wants to learn new skills alongside a professional, attending a workshop or tour at a location based on their interests is an excellent learning experience, with the first part of the journey on the website.

 As part of the website’s responsive design phase, I recently re-designed the entire Workshops and Tours section which is currently in development.
-Design upgrades included updates to the landing page, trip detail page, and information pages, as well as a brand new registration system and waiting list feature.
+Design upgrades included updates to landing pages, trip detail pages, and information pages, as well as a brand new registration system and waiting list feature.

 Below is the design process and prototypes for the forthcoming Workshops and Tours section.
 Also related, check out my email marketing portfolio for the customer journey flow for travel email marketing.
 To view page #1 SEO optimizations, see my SEO portfolio.

-Version 1.0 of the Workshops and Tours section has been in place for many years, requiring an upgrade for improved usability on devices.
+Version 1.0 of the Workshops and Tours section has been in place for many years, requiring an upgrade for improved experience and usability on devices.

-Above is a persona for a travel client.
+Above is a persona for a client based on those the company talks to daily.
 During the re-design phase of Workshops & Tours, I introduced features to best serve new clients like Henry.

 Pictured above are wireframes for the new travel schedule, trip detail page, and other new pages including the improved registration process.

-Since the new design was largely based around the existing website plus new features, I began wireframing screens to think through the design and how to incorporate new ideas into an improved layout.
+Since the new design was largely based around the existing website to address problems and introduce new features, I wireframed screens for every section.

-The wireframes also served as a planning and communication tool to get feedback from the web developer.
-By seeing the wireframes first, they could provide feedback ahead of time and suggestions could be incorporated if necessary.
+The wireframes also served as a planning tool to get feedback from the web developer.
+By seeing the wireframes first, they could provide feedback ahead of time on new features like the payment process and offer other suggestions.
+Some ideas, such as having a client sign-in area, were scrapped.

 View a clickable prototype on your desktop, tablet, or mobile via InVision.
 InVision prototypes can take awhile to load, depending on your Internet connection.
 You can also preview desktop screens by clicking a thumbnail image in this section.